 View the meeting schedule.

 SNIA’s Shaw neighborhood meetings (click that link for all meeting minutes) provide opportunities to personally interact with our ward’s Alderman, the 2nd District Police, our City’s Circuit Attorney’s office, the Neighborhood Stabilization Officer, SNIA Officers, as well as to meet other residents of our community.
 The Chairs of each SNIA committee are present at meetings to provide updates and answer questions pertaining to committee activities.
 Meeting agendas address current issues that are relevant to Shaw Neighborhood and St. Louis City.
 Shaw neighborhood meetings are held bimonthly at St. Margaret of Scotland Church basement (on 39th at Flad).
-All other meetings are held at the SNIA office at 4103 Shenandoah.

 The corporation is managed by an Executive Committee and governed by the Board of Directors.
 The Board of Directors is comprised of elected representatives of each block in the Shaw Neighborhood – this large network of block captains ensures that every voice is heard and every resident is represented.
 The Board of Directors meet every other month at the SNIA office (4103 Shenandoah Ave).
 Read SNIA’s bylaws.